What are Web Tasks?

 Status model

-completed—the outcome distinguishes them.
+completed, with a different outcome distinguishing them (reference the Example response below).
 Failed runs never update saved reusable code.

 Result delivery